Here are 10 of the best films coming to streaming giant Netflix UK in February 2022

-Streaming service Netflix are continuing to ensure the new year is jam packed with good movies as they upload a host of new and classic films to its platform throughout February, starring the likes of Hollywood royalty Robert De Niro and Jake Gyllenhaal.
+February is here, and with it, Netflix are continuing to ensure 2022 is stacked with great movies as they upload a host of new and classic films to its platform throughout February, starring the likes of Hollywood royalty Robert De Niro and Jake Gyllenhaal.

 There are also some highly anticipated brand new movies from cult directors such as Jean Pierre-Jeunet on the way too.